apenella/go-ansible/README.md

 }
 ```

-Then, define the `AnsiblePlaybookPrivilegeEscalationOptions` struct to specify privilege escalation requirements:
+Then, use the `AnsiblePlaybookPrivilegeEscalationOptions` struct to define the privilege escalation options:

 ```go
 privilegeEscalationOptions := &options.AnsiblePlaybookPrivilegeEscalationOptions{